This comprehensive guide will explain the detailed procedure and costs to start a small business in Japan.

 The minimum registration fee for KK is 150,000 yen and 60,000 yen for GK.

-After the completion of registration, you must obtain the registration certificate and company’s seal certificate.
-These are necessary while you open a corporate bank account or signing business or other employment contracts in company’s name.
+After the completion of registration, you must obtain the registration certificate and the company’s seal certificate.
+These are necessary while opening a corporate bank account or signing business or other employment contracts in the company’s name.

-These include but not limited to open a bank account under company’s name, application of visa and status for a status of residence for staffs, application of business license if required.
+These include opening a bank account under the company’s name, application of visa and status for a status of residence for staff, and application of business license if required.

-To sum up, if you are trying to set up Kabushiki Kaisha (KK), the estimated setting up costs is around 500,000 yen and for Godo Kaisha (GK), you can start up with around 300,000 yen in accordance to the market evaluation of 2018.
+To sum up, if you are trying to set up Kabushiki Kaisha (KK), the estimated setting up costs is around 500,000 yen.
+For Godo Kaisha (GK), you can start up with approximately 300,000 yen per the market evaluation of 2018.

-Note that these all above-mentioned procedures can be done within two to four weeks periods.
+Note that these all procedures as mentioned above can be done within two to four weeks periods.

-We hope, at least you have set up somewhat of mind for the procedures and costs to establish business in Japan.
+We hope, at least, you have set up somewhat of mind for the procedures and costs to establish a business in Japan.

-If you need more information and consultant, you can find many advisory and consultancy companies in Japan who can really help you to establish business in Japan.
+If you need more information and consultants, you can find many advisory and consultancy companies in Japan that can help you establish a business in Japan.
 They might have years of experience in this field.

 We are not related to any advisory and consulting companies.
 All the information herein is published in good faith and for general information purpose only and not for providing legal advice.
-You should contact your attorney to obtain advice with respect to any issue or problem.
+You should contact your attorney to obtain advice for any issue or problem.